Technigo/application-remote-boot-camp/README.md

 We have given you a little head start.
 If you download all files from this project by clicking the green button `Clone or Download` at the top of this page you will find a `code` folder.
 The folder contains of three files, a `index.html` file, a `style.css` file and the `glossary.md` file.
 The most simple approach is to download a code editor and open them in, for example [Visual Studio Code](https://code.visualstudio.com/download).

-In Atom you edit the files.
+In Visual Studio Code you edit the files.
 After saving them you can click on the `index.html` in your file browser to open it in a web browser to see your webpage take shape.
 Then you should be all set – happy coding!

 ### Hand in the assignment

-Hand in the assignment by:
-* Create an account on Github.com
-* Start a new repository or project, make sure it's public.
-* [Upload](https://help.github.com/articles/adding-a-file-to-a-repository/) your whole code folder.
-* Attach the link to the repository in your [written application.](https://technigo.typeform.com/to/LqJzy0?applied=full-program-dec-2019)
+Compress your code folder to a zip file.
+Make sure that all your code files and images or other media assets that you are using are in the folder.
+Attach the zip file in the written application form.

 Good luck!

 ### How you will be judged
-The coding assignment will be judged by a jury from the industry.
+The coding assignment will be judged by a jury.
 All solutions will be anonymously judged, and what we will be looking for is your solution in relation to your previous knowledge – no need to panic!

 **What we will look at:**
 * Your usage of HTML tags